 I remember a phase, I was 15 at that time when I was extremely bored.
 I was so bored that I wanted to go to boarding school and start all over again just to escape the routine I was used to.
-I wasn’t depressed.
-I wasn’t bullied.
+I wasn’t depressed or anything like that.
+I wasn’t bullied or alone.
 I didn’t suffer from any mental disease.
 In fact, I had a (mostly) pretty good life, decent grades and the best friends.
 But still, I couldn’t stand living the same life for three more years to come.

 I often say that I feel like my life only really started once I left school and although this is an overstatement, I know now why I felt so much more alive after graduation.
 It’s because of the constant change and uncertainty I was facing.
 When I was a bored 15-year old I knew that would be spending three more years in the same school I used to go for three years already.

 Soon, this time will be over and I will be in a similar situation as I was in 2015 when I was suddenly facing opportunities I either hadn’t seen or hadn’t had access to before.
 Of course, phases like these can be a bit overwhelming, but they are also huge chances and often require you to step out of your comfort zone.

-If you’re not someone who embraces change and uncertainty but dreads it, think about all the shifts you’ve already overcome in your life.
+If you’re not someone who embraces change and uncertainty but dreads it, think about all the struggles you’ve already overcome in your life.
 I bet after each transition you felt a little bit more confident and possibly a little bit wiser, too.